 1. What about the dough smells sour

-Sour taste indicate that the dough is over fermented.
+Sour taste indicates that the dough is over fermented.
 This usually happens in hot summer days or if you add too much instant yeast.
+The best proofing temperature for steamed buns is around 28 degree C. So in hot summer days, place the dough in cooler places.
 For Chinese steamed buns, we only need to ferment the dough until double in size.

 2. About how much water/milk should be added

 Different flours may differ in absorbency.
 So adjust the water amount accordingly based on the 2:1 ratio.
+Usually higher gluten flour has stronger water absorbency capacity.
 If milk is used to replace water, then you should increase the amount because the water content of milk is around 87%.
 Count before adding the ingredients.

 3. How to make the buns smooth in surface